How Medicare Works

 Supplement Plans vs. Medicare Advantage

 Medicare supplement, or Medigap, plans are another option.
 In a way, Medicare Advantage replaces Original Medicare and connects all the pieces together on one plan.
-Medigap doesn't replace Original Medicare.
+Supplement plans don't replace Original Medicare.
 It's more like an extra you can add on top of Original Medicare.

 Blue Cross® Medicare Supplement and MyBlue Medigap plans help pay some of the out-of-pocket costs you have with Original Medicare.
-For example, it might pay the 20 percent coinsurance for doctor office visits.
+For example, your plan might pay the 20 percent coinsurance for doctor office visits.

 But if you go this route, you'll need to make sure you have prescription drug coverage.
 That means that if you don't have a Part D plan through an employer or union, you may face a penalty if you don't buy one on your own.
-And Medigap plans don't come with the extra benefits you often get with Medicare Advantage, like dental and vision coverage.
+And supplement plans don't come with the extra benefits you often get with Medicare Advantage, like dental and vision coverage.

-The triangles to the right show how Medigap sits on top of Medicare Parts A, B and D. You can get complete coverage, but you still have to coordinate all those pieces on your own.
+The triangles to the right show how supplement plans sit on top of Medicare Parts A, B and D. You can get complete coverage, but you still have to coordinate all those pieces on your own.
 Medicare Advantage Part C gives you all the pieces with one cohesive plan.